Emeraude/ECS/README.md

 # ECS Framework

-A templated ECS framework written in C++11.
+A portable templated Entity-Component-System framework written in C++11.

 ## Getting started

 First, you have to create an `Ecs::World` object.
 It will represent the object that contains all your systems and all your entities.
 Then, you will have to define your systems.
-A system must inherits from `Ecs::System::Base` and have a method `void update()`.
+A system must inherit from `Ecs::System::Base` and have a method `void update()`.
 That is the method which will be called by the `Ecs::World` object.

 ### System example
 ```cpp